isomerpages/govtech-stp/_traveller-resources/frequently-asked-questions.md

 #### 1. Do I have to pay for my stay at a Stay-Home Notice Dedicated facility (SDF) if I request for it?

-Yes, all travellers serving their Stay-Home Notice at an [SDF](/health/shn#sdf) are required to pay for the cost of the accommodation.
+Yes, all travellers serving their Stay-Home Notice at an [SDF](/health/shn#sdf) are required to pay for the cost of the accommodation directly to the hotel.

 <!--#### 2.
 When and how should I pay for my COVID-19 Polymerase Chain Reaction test (“PCR test”) and Stay-Home Notice Dedicated Facility (SDF)?